RPi-Distro/pi-gen/README.md

    creates necessary groups and gives the pi user access to sudo and the standard console hardware permission groups.

-   There are a few tools that may not make a whole lot of sense here for development purposes on a minimal system such as basic Python and Lua packages as well as the `build-essential` package.
-They are lumped right in with more essential packages presently, though they need not be with pi-gen.  These are understandable for Raspbian's target audience, but if you were looking for something between truly minimal and Raspbian-Lite, here's where you start trimming.
+   There are a few development tools here that may not make a whole lot of sense on a minimal system.
+These tools include basic Python and Lua packages as well as the `build-essential` package.
+They are lumped right in with more essential packages presently, though they need not be with pi-gen.  They are understandable for Raspbian's target audience, but if you were looking for something between truly minimal and Raspbian-Lite, here's where you start trimming.